-Because malfunction in the same part of the signal pathway causes similar symptoms regardless of cause, the many causes of muscle weakness are usually grouped by the location of the cause (see Symptoms and Diagnosis of Brain, Spinal Cord, and Nerve Disorders: Some Causes and Features of Muscle Weakness).
+Because malfunction in the same part of the signal pathway causes similar symptoms regardless of cause, the many causes of muscle weakness are usually grouped by the location of the cause (see see Some Causes and Features of Muscle Weakness).
 That is, causes are grouped as those that affect the brain, spinal cord, peripheral nerves, muscles, or connections between nerves and muscles.
 However, some disorders affect more than one location.

 Causes differ depending on whether weakness is generalized or affects only specific muscles.

 The most common causes of generalized weakness are